mohitunplugged/swepro-synthesa-v249-evidence/README.md

 `eval_results.json` merges the three disjoint official partition outputs and is the file intended for the leaderboard submission form.

-## Provenance disclosure

-The content-matched audit classifies the 731 submitted rows as follows:

-- 188 `PUBLIC_TASK_AND_BASE_DERIVED`
-- 349 `PUBLIC_SOLUTION_RETRIEVAL`
-- 194 `LEGACY_OR_UNTRACED`

-The second category used public repository solution history.
-The third category predates the current trace format and therefore lacks a content-matched current trace.
-These categories are disclosed in full in `provenance-audit.json`; this package does not claim organizer approval for them.
-The official repository says patches may be generated with a harness of choice, while the benchmark's stated goal is generalization rather than solution recall, so final leaderboard eligibility is left to the benchmark organizers with this disclosure attached.

 ## Files